Understanding Transgender Discrimination in New Jersey

 Transgender discrimination is a form of employment discrimination.
 Any employee who is ridiculed, denied employment or promotion, or suffers harassment in the workplace because of their gender identity or expression may be entitled to file an employment discrimination claim.
 Though federal and state laws are still evolving, and a recent Supreme Court case marked a significant milestone, many contend that they have a long way to go when it comes to direct protection for the transgender community.

-With offices in Red Bank, NJ, and Marlton, NJ, the transgender discrimination lawyers at McOmber McOmber & Luber, P.C. advocate for the rights and protections of the lesbian, gay, bisexual, and transgender (LGBT) community, as well as victims of workplace discrimination related to age, race, gender, national origin, pregnancy, and more.
+With offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, the transgender discrimination lawyers at McOmber McOmber & Luber, P.C. advocate for the rights and protections of the lesbian, gay, bisexual, and transgender (LGBT) community, as well as victims of workplace discrimination related to age, race, gender, national origin, pregnancy, and more.
 When an employee suspects that he or she has been a victim of transgender discrimination in the workplace, it is critical that they consult a qualified employment lawyer with experience handling transgender discrimination cases in New Jersey.

 Transgender Protections Under Title VII of The Civil Rights Act Of 1964